Shossi/EKS-Jenkins-Gitlab/readme.md

     - Collects metrics such as CPU utilization, disk usage, and memory usage.
     - Configured using the AWS CloudWatch Agent.

+- **EKS Monitoring:**
+    - The **Cloud Observability Agent** is deployed to collect and send logs and metrics from the EKS cluster to CloudWatch.

 - **CloudWatch Alarms:**
     - Alarms set up to notify when thresholds (e.g., high CPU usage) are breached.
     - Notifications sent via SNS to your email.

+---

 ## Configurations